sider/sider-docs/getting-started/custom-configuration.md

 # Custom Analysis Configuration

-You don't need to do any special configuration in order for Sider to start analyzing your code.
+You don't need to do any special configuration for Sider to start analyzing your code.
 However, Sider also offers advanced settings for special cases via the sideci.yml file.

 ## Configuration via `sideci.yml`